Resources for this exercise:

 <title> must indicate that this is your

-exercise 5 page, so it should say something like "John Sky's DM160C Exercise
+exercise 7 page, so it should say something like "John Sky's DM61 Exercise

 21) This page must contain a relative link to your home page.

-22) Make sure the HTML on this page validates (using the XHTML 5 DocType) with no errors, according to the W3C's online HTML Validator.
+22) Make sure the HTML on this page validates (using the HTML 5 DocType) with no errors, according to the W3C's online HTML Validator at http://validator.w3.org/.
 You can easily do this by clicking on your HTML validator button.
 For more information, see How to Use the W3C HTML and CSS Validators for step-by-step directions.

 24) If there are any errors, fix them, re-upload the page, and validate it again.

-25) Make sure your home page has a working link to all your completed exercises, including this exercise, and that the HTML and CSS on your home page validates, and that the menu on your home page is coded as an HTML list.
+25) Make sure your home page has a working link to all your completed exercises, including this exercise, and that the HTML and CSS on your home page validates.